AlexsLemonade/resources-portal/docs/api/materials.md

-title                    | string    | The title of the material. needs_mta                | boolean   | Boolean specifying whether the material needs a Material Transfer Agreement to be transferred. needs_irb                | boolean   | Boolean specifying whether the material needs an IRB document to be transferred. needs_abstract           | boolean   | Boolean specifying whether the material needs a reasearch abstract to be transferred. imported                 | boolean   | Boolean specifying whether the material was imported. import_source            | string    | String specifying the import source. organism                 | string[]  | The organism that the material is associated with.
+title                    | string    | The title of the material. needs_mta                | boolean   | Boolean specifying whether the material needs a Material Transfer Agreement to be transferred. needs_irb                | boolean   | Boolean specifying whether the material needs an IRB document to be transferred. needs_abstract           | boolean   | Boolean specifying whether the material needs a research abstract to be transferred. imported                 | boolean   | Boolean specifying whether the material was imported. import_source            | string    | String specifying the import source. organism                 | string[]  | The organism that the material is associated with.
 Nullable.